In this lesson we will:

 ./bin/kafka-consumer-perf-test.sh --bootstrap-server localhost:9092 --topic new_orders --messages 100

 If succesfull, this will consume the 100 messages, then output some statistics about the consumer process:

 start.time, end.time, data.consumed.in.MB, MB.sec, data.consumed.in.nMsg, nMsg.sec, rebalance.time.ms, fetch.time.ms, fetch.MB.sec, fetch.nMsg.sec 2021-12-02 14:15:16:298, 2021-12-02 14:15:17:437, 0.0095, 0.0084, 100, 87.7963, 980, 159, 0.0600, 628.9308

 In the example above, the producer performance test script was simply generating random strings of 100 bytes long.
-To get more realistic tests, we may wish to send real messages, perhaps based on JSON if that is your internal format.
-These messages can be specified using the payload-file flag passed to the kafka-producer-perf-test.sh script.
+To get more realistic tests, we may wish to send real messages, perhaps JSON messages if that is what you will ultimately be using.

 Running a performance test on a single laptop doesn't tell us much, as we soon begin to hit limits on the machine such as the number of CPU cores.

 In a more realistic situation, we would have the client and server running on different hosts, which would give us more compute capacity but introduce network latency.
 We would also likely have Kafka running as part of a cluster.
 Kafka performance test scripts become much more useful in these real world deployments.

 In this lesson we looked into performance and load testing the Kafka cluster and Kafka based applications using the kafka-perf-test-consumer and kafka-perf-test-producer scripts.